 2. Thinking you can do it better

 UHNWI tend to be highly accomplished, intelligent, and influential people and should be proud of the extraordinary wealth they’ve accrued.
 However, this can make it difficult for them to entrust the management of their wealth and financial decision-making to someone else.
-Weber Global Management founders Chris Weber and Briton Hill have spent their entire careers exhaustively researching and analyzing the markets, accumulating massive wealth for their clients in the process.
+Weber Global Management founder Chris Weber has spent his entire career exhaustively researching and analyzing the markets, accumulating massive wealth for his clients in the process.
 For wealthy and accomplished professionals, putting all of their assets into their reasoned and rational hands can bring the reassurance that their wealth will continue to accrue and be preserved for generations to come.

 3. Assuming markets are rational